 - In 2016, BFI received a grant of $2,300 from the Winkler Family Foundation.

 - In April 2013, BFI was awarded a $500 New Arts Venture Challenge grant from the Arts Enterprise at the University of Wisconsin-Madison to support our Cooking with Frank N. Foode™ educational video project.

-In the summer of 2012, Biology Fortified, Inc. won a peer-reviewed Education Foundation Grant from the American Society of Plant Biologists (ASPB) for the proposal, “Communicating Risk with Genetic Engineering Risk Atlas (GENERA).”
-This $10,000 grant supports our efforts to stimulate accurate science communication, a goal shared by ASPB.
-However, because Biology Fortified, Inc. is independently edited, views expressed on our site might not align with all ASPB position statements and might not be supported by ASPB.
+- In 2012, BFI was awarded a $10,000 peer-reviewed Education Foundation Grant from the American Society of Plant Biologists (ASPB) for the proposal, “Communicating Risk with Genetic Engineering Risk Atlas (GENERA).”
+This grant supports our efforts to stimulate accurate science communication, a goal shared by ASPB.
+However, views expressed on our site might not align with all ASPB position statements and might not be supported by ASPB.

 - In November 2009, BFI was awarded a $1,500 grant from Ashoka Changemakers in the GMO Risk or Rescue contest (We won!).

 In 2012, we incorporated in the state of Wisconsin as a nonprofit corporation, changing our name from Biofortified to Biology Fortified, Inc. (the “Inc.” is required by the state of Wisconsin).
 In 2013, we achieved 501(c)(3) tax-exempt status as EIN 45-5503492.
 This allows for tax-deductible donations for our U.S. donors and provides an extra layer of transparency.
 Due to our very small budget, we file the 990N e-Postcard with the IRS.
 You can verify our tax exempt status and view our 990N e-Postcards on the IRS website by searching for our EIN.